Gulf of Mexico naming controversy: Background

 Detail of the Universalis Cosmographia (1507) by Martin Waldseemüller, showing the name "America", specifically referring to what is now known as South America.
 Later, in 1538, Gerardus Mercator expanded the use of the term America to designate the entire continent in his maps.

 Amerigo Vespucci, along with other explorers, is credited with the first European exploration of the Gulf of Mexico and the Yucatán Channel, between 1497 and 1498.
 He navigated the Straits of Florida, and continued northward up to Chesapeake Bay before returning to Spain.
 It has been disputed, however, that the voyage actually took place.

 For centuries, the Gulf of Mexico has been recognized by that name—derived from the term Mexica (the Nahuatl name for the Aztecs).
 It began to be used on early European maps in 1550, and the name has since become established in international cartography and legal usage by bodies such as the International Hydrographic Organization.

 The United States Geological Survey (USGS) received a proposal to rename the Gulf of Mexico to the Gulf of America in 2006, and the Board on Geographic Names (BGN) unanimously decided not to approve it.
 Renaming the waters was the humorous premise of a 2010 piece by American comedian Stephen Colbert, who proposed creation of a "Gulf of America fund" to pay for the cleanup necessary following the Deepwater Horizon oil spill, stating: "I don't think we can call it the Gulf of Mexico anymore.
 We broke it, we bought it."

 Steve Holland, a Democratic state representative from Mississippi, jokingly introduced a 2012 bill proposing the name change.
 In a radio interview at the time, he explained that the Mississippi GOP appeared dedicated to pushing anything Mexican out of the state, so renaming the gulf would help with that cause.
 "This new majority goes against a lot of the tenets of New Testament Christianity that I've based 29 years of legislation on," Holland told NPR.
 "They want to kick immigrants out of the state, they want to drug-test Medicaid people, they want to get rid of anything that's not 'America'.
 So I just thought it would be in keeping to introduce a bill to change the name of the Gulf of Mexico to the Gulf of America.
 It fits right in with what the majority thinking apparently is now."

-The bill was introduced to the U.S. House of Representatives on January 9, 2025.
-In a January 15-16, 2025 poll of US registered voters, 72% opposed the renaming while 28% supported it.
-On May 8, 2025, the House narrowly approved the bill, but it is uncertain whether the Senate will take action.
+A new bill was introduced to the U.S. House of Representatives on January 9, 2025.
+In a January 15-16, 2025, poll of U.S. registered voters, 72% opposed the renaming while 28% supported it.
+On May 8, 2025, the House narrowly approved the bill, but the Senate has not taken action.